-At March 31, 2022 and December 31, 2021, the company had advanced \$39,507, net of \$493 in raising fees, under the terms of a secured lending arrangement with Atlas Mara (the "Atlas Mara Facility").
+At June 30, 2022 and December 31, 2021, the company had advanced \$39,507, net of \$493 in raising fees, under the terms of a secured lending arrangement with Atlas Mara (the "Atlas Mara Facility").
 The Atlas Mara Facility has a stated coupon of 10.0% per annum plus default interest of 7.5%, accrued quarterly and payable in kind.
-The Atlas Mara Facility was secured by Atlas Mara's shares in African Banking Corporation Botswana Limited ("Atlas Mara Botswana").
+The Atlas Mara Facility was secured by Atlas Mara's shares in African Banking Corporation Botswana Limited ("Atlas Mara Botswana") and the Union Bank of Nigeria ("UBN").

 On July 14, 2021, Atlas Mara and certain of its affiliates entered into a support and override agreement (the "Atlas Mara SOA") with its lenders which formalized plans to repay its outstanding debt obligations through orderly dispositions of certain of its underlying businesses.
-The key features of the Atlas Mara SOA were as follows: